We offer the following salary packages and benefits that include:

 - Requesting key information to assist with our reviews

-- Identifying and exploring settlement opportunities.
+- Identifying and exploring settlement opportunities, focussing on early resolution.

 - Do you have the resilience to work in a demanding and high volume complaints handling organisation?